Samangan/reverse-alarm-clock/readme.md

 `buster-server`

-and then navigate to http://localhost:1111 and capture as many browsers as you want to test.
+and then navigate to [http://localhost:1111](http://localhost:1111) and capture as many browsers as you want to test.
 Then call `buster-test` to run the tests.
+See [here](http://docs.busterjs.org/en/latest/browser-testing/) for more information on buster browser testing.

 ####Building note for Windows Users####